Energy Price Cap Details

-Set by Ofgem, the energy price cap limits what suppliers can charge per unit of gas and electricity, as well as daily standing charges, for those on standard variable (default) tariffs.
-It ensures prices are fair and reflect underlying market costs, though it does not cap your total bill, usage still determines what you pay.
+Set by Ofgem, the Energy Price Cap limits what suppliers can charge per unit of gas and electricity, as well as daily standing charges, for households on standard variable (default) tariffs.
+It’s designed to stop customers being overcharged, but it does not cap your total bill.
+If you use more energy, you pay more, and if you use less, you pay less.

 Electricity